A Psychologist Explains Why We React So Strongly to Celebrity Deaths

 Don't let anyone give you grief for mourning a celebrity's death: It's perfectly normal and natural, say mental health experts.

-One year ago today, following the death of basketball legend Kobe Bryant, you may have noticed an outpouring of grief on social media—here’s an etiquette guide to grieving properly on social media.
+One year ago today, following the death of basketball legend Kobe Bryant, you may have noticed an outpouring of grief on social media.
 The news was tragic: 41-year-old Bryant, along with his 13-year-old daughter, Gianna, died in a helicopter crash Sunday, January 26th, 2020 in Calabasas, California.
 He left behind a legacy on the basketball court with a career spanning 20 years, as well as his wife, Vanessa, and three daughters, Natalia, Bianka, and Capri.

 Whenever a famous star dies, it’s not only their family and friends who grieve for them—their fans are devastated as well, even if they never met or saw their icon in person.
 Why, exactly, are we so affected by celebrity deaths?